 Q: How is the College enforcing physical distancing and health/safety protocols?

 A: It's important for all members of the Saints community to understand that enforcing physical distancing standards and other measures of prevention is everyone's responsibility.
 It is a shared expectation that all students, faculty and staff will not only themselves adhere to the directives and policies in place to safeguard public health – but also remind others to do the same when necessary.

-Q: Will our staff and faculty need to quarantine after travel (in state, out of state, flights [domestic/international], driving)?
-Will students be able to go home on the weekends?
+Q: Do staff and faculty need to quarantine after travel (in-state, out-of-state, flights [domestic/international], driving)?
+Are students able to go home on the weekends?

 A: College-sponsored international and domestic travel is suspended.
 In some exceptional cases, employees may be given permission to travel for critical purposes; however, they will be required to self-quarantine for 14 days upon return.

 Q: What are the new safety protocols for our fleet vehicles?

 A: The College's fleet vehicles have new capacity limits.
 The 15-passenger vans now can accommodate only five people including the driver.
 The seven-passenger vans now can accommodate only four people.
 Before you go, you must complete the travel request form and submit it to your Vice President or Dean for approval.

 Q: Isn't it a risk to reopen in person?
 How does the College justify it?

 A: Much has been learned about COVID-19 since last March.
 The College is basing its decision upon the best current information available from scientists, health authorities and our higher education peers.
 Much has been learned about COVID-19 since last March.
 The College is basing its decisions upon the best current information available from scientists, health authorities and our higher education peers.
 We continue to review new information and make adjustments to our plans as needed with the safety of our community at the forefront.